 I know asking for help probably still feels vulnerable and uncomfortable – it’s the way we are socialised in our culture.

 We don’t ask for help because we think it’s seen as a sign of weakness; we don’t want to burden people, and we believe we have to do everything ourselves.
 But if you look at the way other cultures support new parents during postpartum, we seem to be the ones who have it the wrong way around!
 In cultures where the ‘village’ is still the norm, the new mother is cared for by her community.
-Motherhood is a sacred time, and reverence is given to this rite of passage (see A better way to do postpartum? to read more about this).
+Motherhood is a sacred time, and reverence is given to this rite of passage.

 I hope this helps you a little to think about how you could ask for help during your postpartum period (or at anytime really!).